MileHacker Logo

 Safety and Crime

-Japan consistently ranks among the safest option countries globally, and Fukuoka mirrors this trend.
+Japan consistently ranks in the middle of the safest option countries globally, and Fukuoka mirrors this trend.
 Crime rates are remarkably low.
-Minor incidents like pickpocketing are rare but possible in crowded tourist areas or on public transport; standard safeguards are advised.
+Minor incidents like pickpocketing are rare but possible in crowded tourist areas or on public transport; standard safety measures are advised.

 Very low crime rates; public spaces feel secure even at night.